carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

 arithmetic type.
 All three will solve allow us to, at minimum, match the range and resolution, and the last one might even allow us to match them exactly.

-But when considering these potential solutions, we need to consider more than just the values they can represent.
-We need to consider the effect they will have on users and their code.
+But when considering these potential solutions we need to consider more than just the values they can represent.
+We need to consider the effects they will have on users and their code.
 For example, each of them breaks the following code in some way:

 .. code-block:: cpp